planttheidea/pure-object/README.md

 # pure-object

-Simple instantiation of objects with no internal prototype.
+Create objects with no inhereted prototype.

 #### Table of Contents
 * [Installation](#installation)